KikoffBlog

 A transaction account, like a checking account, is designed for high-frequency use, be it paying bills, making purchases, receiving a paycheck, or sending money to someone else.

-It's mainly designed to hold money you don't need to access constantly, and in many cases the account earns interest or grows in value over time precisely because the funds are less actively touched.
+A non-transaction account is the opposite in purpose.
+It's mainly designed to hold money you don't need to access constantly, and in many cases the account earns interest or grows in value over time.

 Common types of non-transaction accounts